 In this way, Seller can manually update the inventory at Shopify end.

-Let the sellers create price rule to manage product price of their PrestaShop store to merchant’s store.
+Let the sellers create price rules to manage the product price of their PrestaShop store to the merchant’s store.

 Sellers will have a new menu named Connector Price Rule in the configuration menu of the app.
-From here, seller can create price rules based on which seller’s product price will be calculated on merchant’s store.
+From here, the seller can create price rules based on which the seller’s product price will be calculated on the merchant’s store.

-Enable the checkbox to update already synced product’s price at merchant’s store as per the price rule created.
+Further, enable the checkbox to update already synced product’s price at the merchant’s store as per the price rule created.

-This way, sellers can create price rule from their respective seller panels based on which product price of the seller’s store will be calculated at merchant’s store.
+This way, sellers can create price rules from their respective seller panels based on which product price of the seller’s store will be calculated at the merchant’s store.

-Follow the below links and credentials to use the demo of Multivendor Marketplace app:
+Moreover, follow the below links and credentials to use the demo of the Multivendor Marketplace app: